Kerry Locklin

-Kerry Barth Locklin (born September 9, 1959) is an indoor football head coach for the Billings Outlaws of the Champions Indoor Football league (CIF).
+Kerry Barth Locklin (born September 9, 1959) is an American football coach.

 Locklin is the son of Billy Ray Locklin, a defensive end who played for the Aggies before spending ten years playing in the Canadian Football League (CFL) with the Montreal Alouettes from 1961 to 1964 and the Hamilton Tiger-Cats from 1965 to 1970.
 Locklin is the youngest of three brothers.
 Locklin graduated from Rockdale High School in Rockdale, Texas.